 E. Management of Business – H2 (Subject Code: 9587)

 This module aims to understand/develop an understanding of:

-that will enable students to develop and apply skills in effective communication, analysing /solving business problems and interpreting financial and non-financial data/ information in local business context.
+that will enable students to develop and apply skills in effective communication, analysing /solving business problems and interpreting financial and non-financial data/ information in local and/or specific business contexts.

 F. Chemistry – H2 (Subject Code: 9729)